 Meewasin Trail Upgrades: Upgrades in the Kinsmen Park area are currently being planned and will be implemented over a number of years starting in 2019.
 Work planned for 2019 will include upgrades to the secondary trail from the primary trail near the Shakespeare main gate, heading down to the Prairie Lily dock.
 This new asphalt trail will significantly improve access through this area and tie in with upgrades planned by Shakespeare on the Saskatchewan, which includes trails on their site.
 Work on the Meewasin trail will be underway in August and continue until the end of the construction season in 2019.
 Trail closures and detours will be in place during construction as needed to complete the work.Check out the map for construction here.

 SW Gap / Holiday Park - Trail Development: With the pending closure of a section of Spadina Crescent by the City of Saskatoon in this area, planning is underway to convert the closed road to Primary Meewasin Trail, filling the gap in the network from the Sanatorium site, south to the Gordie Howe Bridge, on the west bank of the river.

 Greenway Development: Aspen Ridge Neighbourhood: This project borders the Meewasin Northeast Swale adjacent to the Aspen Ridge Neighborhood.
-Work is now underway on the project.
+Work will be wrapped up in 2019.